R-Soorya/Virtual-Mouse/README.md

 Action Execution: PyAutoGUI and Pynput execute the corresponding mouse actions.

-File Structure
+## File Structure

-main.py: The main script containing all the code for gesture detection and mouse control.
+virtual_mouse.py: The main script containing all the code for mouse control.

-Usage
+## Usage

 Run the Script:

-python main.py
+python virtual_mouse.py

 Ensure your webcam is functional.